 What is a Herniated Disc?

 The vertebrae or bones that form the spine are cushioned by discs between each vertebra.
 The round discs are like small pillows with a tough outer layer called annulus that surrounds the nucleus.
 The discs act as shock absorbers for the spinal bones.
-When the outer part gets tears or splits, the gel can leak out i.e. the disc will become herniated or ruptured.
-These Tears or fractures may occur in your spine caused by wrong movements or incorrect posture of the spine.
-Most herniated disks occur in the lower back, although they can also occur in the neck.
+When the outer part tears or splits, the gel can leak out i.e. the disc will become herniated or ruptured.
+These tears or fractures are usually caused by wrong movements or incorrect posture of the spine.
+Most herniated discs in the spine occur in the lower back, although they can also occur in the neck.
 Cervical disc herniation compresses nerves in your neck and is a common cause of neck and upper body pain.

 What causes a Herniated Disc?

-It can be difficult to figure out exactly the cause of a herniated cervical disk.
+It can be difficult to figure out exactly the cause of a herniated cervical disc.
 It can develop slowly without a clear cause.
+Possible causes include:

-- Weak back and neck muscles and inactive lifestyle
+- Weak back and neck muscles and an inactive lifestyle

-- Wear and tear due to age as the amount of water and hence flexibility in the discs decrease
+- Wear and tear due to age, hence flexibility in the discs decrease

-- Genetics – herniated disks can run in families
+- Genetics – herniated discs can run in families

 - Sudden, jarring movement